Poet Laureate Nomination Guidelines

 Term of Service

-The Saint Louis Poet Laureate shall serve a two-year term.
-The next Saint Louis Poet Laureate's term will be announced.
+The St. Louis Poet Laureate shall serve a two-year term.
+The next St. Louis Poet Laureate should be announced in April 2025.

 Who May Apply

-The Saint Louis Poet Laureate Task Force encourages all eligible candidates to self-nominate and for other members of the public to nominate eligible candidates.
-Poets of all subgenres and styles will be considered.
+The St. Louis Poet Laureate Task Force encourages all eligible candidates to self-nominate and for other members of the public to nominate eligible candidates, with the permission of the candidate.
+Poets of all genres and styles will be considered.

 Qualifications

-• Be able and available to reach Saint Louis audiences through travel or other means.
+- Be able and available to reach St. Louis audiences

-• Be prepared to undertake the public role required of the laureate.
+- Be poised to undertake the public role required of the Poet Laureate

 Nomination Requirements